learn-co-curriculum/spring-mod-1-serialization/README.md

 2. We'll create a `FileInputStream` with the name of the file we want to read the object's bytes from.
 In this case, we want to read in the binary data we wrote out, so we'll pass in the `student.data` file as an argument.
-3. Nex we'll create an `ObjectInputStream` with the `studentFile`, indicating that we want to read this object's byte representation from the file we specified.
+3. Next we'll create an `ObjectInputStream` with the `studentFile`, indicating that we want to read this object's byte representation from the file we specified.
 4. Then we ask our object input stream object to read the `Student` input stream from the file: